 Water supply is a challenge and requires considerable investments.
 Health services are downscaling.
 Food rations have been partially cut and classes are overcrowded leading to children dropping out.
 85% of the South Sudanese refugees are women and children which presents concerns as to their security and protection from exploitation and abuse.

 The European Commission is providing humanitarian funds to help address the needs of the more than one million South Sudanese refugees in Uganda that have settled in the West Nile region of Uganda.
 Financial support also goes to helping Congolese, Burundian and other refugees.

-So far in 2017, the European Commission has allocated €65 million in humanitarian aid to meet the refugees’ basic needs and step up efforts to decongest the overcrowded reception centers.
+In 2017, the European Commission allocated €65 million in humanitarian aid to meet the refugees’ basic needs and step up efforts to decongest the overcrowded reception centers.
 In addition to €20 million from the EU Emergency Trust Fund to help refugees gain more self-reliance.
 The funding aims to address both emergency and early recovery needs.

 The Commission’s humanitarian partners are providing protection, shelter, food assistance, access to water and sanitation facilities, nutrition and education for the refugees.
 Efforts are also made to help people earn an income, thus making them less dependent on aid in the long term.
 This is particularly useful in the context of Uganda, where refugees are allowed to move freely, work and start businesses.

 The Commission’s food assistance in Uganda consists exclusively of cash transfers, which give refugees more choice and control over what they eat while at the same time stimulating the local economy.
 With overwhelming numbers of children out of school, another focus is on building more schools and child-friendly spaces to provide education and protection as well as accelerated learning for those who have missed out on school and need to catch up.